vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 after dental cleaning is expected).
 It was a lot better than the previous day, but out of caution I decided to skip strength exercises.
 I still did the usual hand gripper exercises and jogging.

+## 2025-04-22: skipped strength exercises / deferred to tomorrow

+On Tuesday 2025-04-22, due to a house issue that both directly took some of my time and made it more challenging to efficiently multiplex strength exercises with listening to videos, I decided to skip strength exercises.
+The plan is to do them the net day instead.